 Not everyone will have side effects, and when they occur, they could be more severe in some people and less severe in others.
 If you notice any adverse reactions or have concerns about side effects, contact your health care provider right away for guidance.
 They can help you adjust your treatment plan.

 Steer clear of the germs that cause colds and flu

 Good overall health can help you avoid catching the next cold or flu.
 “Going into cold and flu season, the best thing you can do to stay healthy is to wash your hands regularly and to keep your body strong with proper activity, nutrition and rest,” Dr. Erdos said.

 This year and every year, one of the most important things you can do to stay healthy is get a flu shot.

 The bottom line

-When you’re trying to treat cold or flu symptoms, the medication options can feel overwhelming.
-Remembering what worked for you in the past, choosing only the ingredients you need and avoiding interactions with other drugs can lead you to the best choice.
+When you’re trying to treat cold or flu symptoms, medication options can feel overwhelming.
+Talking to a health care provider, remembering what worked for you in the past, choosing the lowest dose of only the ingredients you need and avoiding interactions with other drugs can lead you to the best choice.
 If you need to connect with a health care provider to evaluate your symptoms, reach out to Banner Health.